pushtorefresh/storio/README.md

 * `TweetStorIOSQLiteGetResolver`
 * `TweetStorIOSQLiteDeleteResolver`

-You just need to aply them:
+You just need to apply them:

 ```java
 StorIOSQLite storIOSQLite = new DefaultStorIOSQLite.Builder()